dsrestrepo/Foundational-Multimodal-Fusion-Benchmark/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository contains a framework for Multimodal Data Fusion using Foundational Models, with a specific focus on Domestic Violence Prediction.
-The framework allows you to combine satellite images and social media data to enhance the accuracy of domestic violence prediction models.
+This repository contains a framework for Multimodal Data Fusion using Foundational Models.
+The framework allows you to extract, preprocess and combine data from different sources and modalities using the most powerful vision and language models

 ## Table of Contents